GetInfo-ACN/MacSaverBuilder/README.md

 When multiple traditional .saver files exist, switching between them may cause instability.
 In such cases, restarting the Mac or using **Activity Monitor** to **“Force Quit”** the `legacyScreenSaver (Wallpaper)` process can fix the issue.

+Generated .saver files are unsigned.
+Remove the quarantine attribute before using the screen saver by running `sudo xattr -rc` with your .saver path (e.g. `sudo xattr -rc ~/Desktop/MyScreenSaver.saver`) before installing or copying it to your Screen Savers folder.

 ## **Privacy Policy 🔒**